temp-somelk/ekunazanu.dev.archive/content/blog/eulers-identity.md

 draft = true
 +++

 If you have ever enrolled in any of the STEM disciplines, chances are you would've come across Euler.
-Now there's a lot of genius things he came up with, but one of the most well known (and also one of the most elegant) has to be the Euler's Identity, $e^{i\\pi} = -1$.
+Now there's a lot of genius things he came up with, but one of the most well known (and also one of the most elegant) has to be the Euler's Identity, $e^{i\\pi} + 1 = 0$.
 From quantum physics to signal processing, it comes up very frequently in areas that may not even necessarily be directly under the mathematical domain.
 Now, even if you've never come across this expression, or even know what any of it means, I'll dissect every term and try to explain why it is the way it is and what it represents, using regular high school math.

 ## Imaginary Numbers

-First, let's evaluate the expression $e^{i\\pi} = -1$.
-Here we have the terms $e$, $i$, $\pi$, which then simplifies to $-1$.
+First, let's evaluate the expression $e^{i\\pi} + 1 = 0$.
+Rearranging it gives us $e^{i\\pi} = -1$.
+We have the terms $e$, $i$, $\pi$, which then simplifies to $-1$.
 We'll come back to $e$ later, but for now let's focus on the letter $i$.
 I'll assume you have never heard of imaginary numbers, and try to build an intuition, as to why why these numbers can help us represent a two dimensional plane.

 Take the expression $x^{2} = -1$.
 Assuming you are familiar with integer multiplication, it would seems non-sensical at first, as to, how in the world can we multiply two same numbers with the same signs to get a negative value.
 And in fact, there is no such real number that multiplies to $-1$.
 So now what do we do?
 We make up a new number $n$ and define it such that $n \\times n = -1$, and let's call the imaginary number $i$, since it doesn't exist, at least among the real numbers.
 So we end up with $i \\times i = -1$.
 You may now say, "Hey that's cheating!
-You can just make stuff up and then say, that's the soultion."
+You can't just make stuff up and then say, that's the soultion."
 But in mathematics as long as your definition is consistent with the internal rules, logic and structure of its environmental system, it is a valid theory (but that doesn't mean you can make up your own definitions and expect that to be the standard; it also has to be adopted by the wider population).
 And in fact, in math, redefining functions so that they are applicable more generally is not uncommon (we'll discuss more about that later).

 {{< note summary="Imaginary numbers are real" >}}
 When I say imaginary numbers do not exist, what I am trying to say is they do not exist in the real number line.
-Imaginary numbers are very much real, and are used extensively in quantum physics, our most accurate theory of reality so far.
+If you think numbers are real, then so are imaginary numbers.
+They are used extensively to describe very real effects of quantum physics, our most accurate theory of reality so far.
 {{< /note >}}

 ### Operations on Imaginary Numbers